boltdesignsystem/bolt/apps/bolt-site--storefront/content/docs/setup.md

+---
-# Getting setup with Bolt
+title: Getting setup with Bolt
+---

 **Below you'll find a step-by-step guide for getting your local environment configured**

 ## Prerequisites